mickywolf9/vfa-deploy-on-day-1-vfa-2018/README.md

-# Deploy on Day One
+git pull origin master# Deploy on Day One

 ## Contents